LyaskinaNat/Cuke-4_Framework-Step-By-Step/README.md

 Run Test Runner and check that the report has been generated.

 # Cucumber Extent Report Features
-As I mentioned above, this report provides nice features to make report very useful.
+As it was mentioned above, Cucumber Extent Report provides nice features to make  a report very useful.
 We will look at them one by one.

 ## Set System Information in the Report
 This gives us a nice feature to set multiple System properties to the report, so that we know under which system configurations our test suite was executed, when, and by whom.
-In order to implement this, lets do the following:
+In order to implement this, we do the following:
 1) Create a new Class in src/main/java under utils package and name it 'ExtentReportBuilder'
-2) Inside ExtentReportBuilder we will make a use of  Webdirver's getCapabilities()method.
+2) Inside ExtentReportBuilder class we will make use of  WebDriver's getCapabilities()method.
 I provides information regarding the current instance of a driver.
 We will use it for getting browser name and version.
 We also make use of System.getProperty() method to get information about Platform and OC version alongside with the details of a user who executed the test.